Andy Bathie

 Andy Bathie is a sperm donor who was sued for child support in the United Kingdom.

-He is from Enfield in the United Kingdom and worked as a fireman.
+Bathie is from Enfield in the United Kingdom and worked as a fireman.
 He became a private sperm donor to a lesbian couple.
 He was later pursued by the Child Support Agency for maintenance payments, and ordered to pay.
 His case is significant because it was a test case for private sperm donors, and was widely reported in the media.